corda/corda/docs/source/running-a-notary-cluster/upgrading-the-ha-notary-service.rst

 Upgrade steps:

-1) Backup your Percona XtraDB Cluster, see :doc:`operating percona <./operating-percona>`.
+1) Backup your Percona XtraDB Cluster.
 2) Test you can restore from backup.
 3) Log in to any Percona XtraDB Cluster database server and create the ``notary_committed_transactions`` table.
 It will be replicated to all other database servers.